lightbulb_outline This question type can be used in a digital test only.

 - Click the more_horiz-icon and click Edit.

-- Click the drop-down button Grading method* and choose your method (Read more about Grading methods here)
+- Click the dropdown menu Grading type* and choose your method.

 - Click the more_vert-icon for more grading options.